We are excited to welcome you to campus! Here is some important information as we work together to Keep Trine Strong.

 For their safety and the safety of others, students and faculty in face-to-face classes will wear a mask and maintain six feet of distance from each other at all times.
 You will be expected to bring a mask to class every day.
 Failure to do so may result in an unexcused absence.

-In addition to bringing at least three washable face coverings or a supply of disposable masks, it is strongly recommended that you bring a thermometer to monitor temperature when you return to campus.
-Face masks also will be available for purchase in the campus bookstore.
+In addition to at least three washable face coverings or a supply of disposable masks, it is strongly recommended that you have a thermometer to monitor temperature in your residence.
+Face masks are available for purchase in the campus bookstore.

 Wear your mask correctly!